RossielCS/Pirate-Adventure/game-design-document.md

 3. Left: It makes the character to run to the left.

 ### Audio
-Background music to create a 8-bit action game environment by [Fesliyan Studios](https://www.fesliyanstudios.com/).
+Background music to create an 8-bit action game environment by [Fesliyan Studios](https://www.fesliyanstudios.com/).